 - Since the brand's effect is not dependent on the damage your weapon does, it works best on a fast, edged weapon with low base delay.
 That being said, if you intend to switch weapons occasionally, you almost certainly won't want to deal with a distortion weapon's guaranteed miscast effects.

 - Note that quivering and firing a distortion weapon does not cause any miscast effects, but this may be less useful than it seems.
-Although you can occasionally get useful results doing this, remember that some enemies will picks up found weapons and use them against you.
+Remember that some enemies will pick up found weapons and use them against you.
 Enemies don't have to worry about un-wielding distortion weapons!

 - Until you've become strong enough that a trip to the Abyss is annoying instead of lethal, you should not leave distortion weapons lying around.
 There are several ways to safely dispose of them: